WebAssembly/component-model/design/mvp/CanonicalABI.md

     w.join(wset)
   return []
 ```
+As described with the definition of `Waitable` above, to prevent surprising
+deadlocks, a waitable that is currently being synchronously waited on traps if
+added to a waitable set.

 Note that tables do not allow elements at index `0`, so `0` is a valid sentinel
 that tells `join` to remove the given waitable from any set that it is
 currently a part of.
 Waitables can be a member of at most one set, so if the